SelfKeyFoundation/idv-ocr-api/README.md

 4) OCR: passport text extraction at `/api/ocr` [POST].

 Upload a passport image (jpg or png) as the `body` content.

-This endpoint accepts 2 images, tries to find a face in each image, and based on the similarity threshold supplied will determine if the faces in the images are the same.

-`POST`ed data should be a json dictionary with 2 entries.
-The keys provided will be used in the response to indicate if a face was found in the image, and the dictionary values should be the images as base64 encoded strings.

 Example:
 `http://localhost:1337/v1/ocr`